alaa-okasha/react-native-movies-app/README.md

 # 🎬 MovieApp

-A React Native mobile application for discovering and searching movies, built with Expo, powered by the TMDB API, and featuring trending analytics via Appwrite.
+A modern React Native mobile application for discovering, searching, and exploring movies.
+Built with **Expo** and powered by the **TMDB API**, with **Appwrite** used for search analytics and dynamic trending movies.

 <p align="center">
   <img src="./screenshots/home.jpeg" width="30%" />